Using an Azure Function Webhook with Kentico Cloud

 Add a hash generator

-Every Kentico Cloud notification includes a system-generated hash signature in the header.
-This is to help you validate that the request came from Kentico Cloud.
+Every Kentico Kontent notification includes a system-generated hash signature in the header.
+This is to help you validate that the request came from Kentico Kontent.
 In my Azure Function, I created a new function to generate a hash to validate the notifications.

 Review the JSON post